 Students With Disabilities

 Tunxis Community College is committed to the full participation of all students in its programs.
-Students with disabilities who feel they may require specific accommodations are encouraged to contact the Learning Disabilities Specialist in the Academic Success Center.
+Students with disabilities who feel they may require specific accommodations are encouraged to contact the Learning Disabilities Specialist in the Academic Success and Tutoring Center.
 Students with documented disabilities are eligible to receive reasonable academic services accommodations.
 See Tips for Prospective Students for more information.

 The process for obtaining a reasonable accommodation is an interactive one that begins with the student’s disclosure of his/her disability and accommodation(s) request to the Learning Disabilities Specialist.
 The student has the responsibility of providing the College with the appropriate documentation from a qualified physician or clinician who has diagnosed his/her disability.
 Submitted documentation becomes part of a confidential file and is used in supporting the appropriateness of requested accommodations.

 Student Accessibility Services is located in the Academic Success and Tutoring Center in the 600 Building, room 6-109.

 Questions, concerns, complaints, or requests for additional information regarding the Americans with Disabilities Act of 1990 may be forwarded to:

 Interim Dean of Academic Affairs / ADA Coordinator

 Tunxis Community College

 271 Scott Swamp Road

 Farmington, CT 06032